 If what you’re plugging in has enormous power requirements or a motor, like an American hair dryer or some medical equipment, you’ll need to convert the voltage back down to 110.
 If it relies on the number of cycles (Hz) for timing, it will also fail connected to the Italian system.
 Most hotels these days supply native powered hair dryers, so you probably don’t want to mess with them.
 You can usually buy a hair dryer in Italy for about the cost of a reliable voltage converter anyway.

-If you do need a voltage converter for some reason, this Voltage Converter Travel Adapter converts foreign electricity from 220V to 110V and has 5 international plug adapters, including one for Italy.
+If you do need a voltage converter for some reason, this Voltage Converter Adapter converts foreign electricity from 220V to 110V and has 5 international plug adapters, including one for Italy.